Getting a mortgage - First time buyer

 Whether you’ve got bad credit, little history, or want to build on an already-good rating, all of these steps can help increase your credit score.

-• Pay your bills on time.
-Direct debits that constantly bounce will paint a bad picture of your finances, and suggest you’re unpredictable or unreliable.
-When all your bills get paid on time, you start building a portrait of yourself as a responsible lender.
+• Pay your bills on time: Direct debits that constantly bounce will paint a bad picture of your finances, and suggest you’re unpredictable or unreliable.
+When all your bills get paid on time, you start building a picture of yourself as a reliable borrower.

 Additional steps to enhance mortgage approval chances